 The Navy’s official name for the concept is Distributed Maritime Operations, and Raytheon Missiles & Defense, a Raytheon Technologies business, is combining new engineering methods with decades of experience to help bring the initiative to life.

-Here, Kim Ernzen, vice president of Naval Power at Raytheon Missiles & Defense, discusses why Distributed Maritime Operations is so important, and how the business can help the Navy realize its vision.
+Here, Kim Ernzen, president of Naval Power at Raytheon Missiles & Defense, discusses why Distributed Maritime Operations is so important, and how the business can help the Navy realize its vision.

 Why is Distributed Maritime Operations important?